mtazbkn/readme/README.md

 # readme

-welcome to amazing profile
+welcome to profile

-Mouse wine 🔥
+currently into c, python, solidity. thinking of java next i think

 will be adding more things soon